sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 }
 ```

-- per application, under the `"details"` top-level key of the application configuration file:
+- per app, under the `"details"` top-level key of the app configuration file:

 ```json
 [